c1au6i0/extractus/README.md

 ### IRIS

-The Integrated Risk Information System (IRIS) is a database managed by the EPA that contains information on the health effects of exposure to various substances found in the environment.
+The IRIS database is managed by the EPA and contains information on the health effects of exposure to various substances found in the environment.
 It provides qualitative and quantitative health risk information.

-`extr_iris` provides access to EPA’s IRIS database and accepts queries of CASRN or IUPAC names of chemicals.
+`extr_iris` provides access to EPA’s IRIS database and accepts queries of Chemical Abstracts Service Registry Number (CASRN) or International Union of Pure and Applied Chemistry (IUPAC) names of chemicals.

 ``` r
 iris_info <- extr_iris(c("glyphosate", "50-00-0"))